0xAtelerix/docs/solution.md

 * Composable calls across runtimes: One contract can natively call functions in another deployed on a different chain or runtime, with state guarantees.
 * Shared interfaces and schemas: Standardized interaction models allow applications to plug into one another regardless of underlying architecture.
 * Secure settlement coordination: Transactions are resolved through a shared sequencing and verification layer that ensures deterministic outcomes across chains.
+* Low latency: Efficient cross-appchain communications that don't rely on Inter-Blockchain Communication (IBC)-like protocols.

 Outcome: Pelagos delivers on the original promise of composability — not just within ecosystems but between them.